-Fly from Maun to Chobe/Linyanti airstrip, fligt time ~50–60 minutes or Kasane or from Chobe airstrip ~45–50 minutes flight time, then road transfer to camp ~45–60 minutes depending on wildlife and track conditions.
+Fly from Maun to Chobe airstrip, flight time ~45 minutes or from Kasane to Chobe airstrip ~45 minutes flight time, then road transfer to camp ~45–60 minutes depending on wildlife and track conditions.

-The Family Suite (two interleading bedrooms with private plunge pool) is ideal for families; for couples, request an end-of-walkway suite for the quietest decks and broadest lagoon outlook.
+All tented suites are identical.
+The Family Suite (two interleading bedrooms with private plunge pool) is ideal for families.
+For couples wanting privacy, request an end-of-walkway suite for the quietest decks and broadest lagoon outlook.

 Daily-changing, modern Pan-African plates with a strong local-produce ethos.
-Expect bush breakfasts, leisurely lunches (often in the hide), and boma or deck dinners; high tea and sundowners are sometimes served on the Queen Silvia barge when water levels allow.
+Expect bush breakfasts, leisurely lunches around the lodge or in the hide, and boma or deck dinners.
+High tea and sundowners are sometimes served on the Queen Silvia barge while floating on the river (when water levels allow).

 Neutral layers for cool mornings/warm middays; wide-brim hat and high-SPF; compact binoculars (8x32 sweet spot); soft-sided duffel to meet bush-flight rules; light scarf/buff for dust and sun.